NHLStendenSass/NHL-Advanced-Chess/startDocument.md

 ### 7.3 Special moves from dice

 - Chess piece moves to a random empty tile.
+- Chess piece moves to an empty tile the player chooses.
 - Chess piece moves twice in one turn.
 - Chess pieces exchanges base case rules.
 (E.g. Queen gets Knight's move)
 - Player loses turn.
+- Player can't move but instead can eliminate an opponent's piece by flipping a coin.
+(50-50%)
+- A pawn on the board is converted to another piece.
+- The player must move a specific piece (chosen randomly) on their turn, regardless of whether it's the best move to make.
+- The player can move their opponent's pieces (as if they were their own) for one turn.

 ## References